Stephanie Zaletel | szalt

 szalt is fiscally sponsored by Fractured Atlas and graciously accepts tax-deductible contributions year round to continue our service.
 To learn more about how you can become a szalt supporter - click here.

-STEPHANIE ZALATEL (choreographer, artistic director of szalt) Stephanie Zaletel is an LA based choreographer, dancer, and educator.
+Stephanie Zaletel is 29 year old choreographer, dancer, mentor, wife, and educator.
 Her choreography has been commissioned for various music videos, short films, colleges, institutions, and collaborations.
 Zaletel began her career dancing for Barak Marshall, Colin Connor (Artistic Director, Limon), and Danielle Agami (Artistic Director, Ate9) before officially forming SZALT in 2015.
-SZALT is a team of specialized dance artists led by Stephanie Zaletel in Los Angeles – arousing curiosity through voyeuristic feminine experiences, depictions of body memory, and dream logic – creating and facilitating highly collaborative, site-sensitive, and socially fluent dance performance and practice.
-Zaletel and her team have performed, led workshops, and held residencies at numerous notable venues across the U.S. including LA Dance Project, The Hammer Museum, REDCAT, Arizona State University, Cornish College of the Arts, Tempe Center for the Arts, Loyloa Marymount University, and Ford Theatres.
+Zaletel and this team have performed, led workshops, and held residencies at numerous notable venues across the U.S. including LA Dance Project, The Hammer Museum, REDCAT, Arizona State University, Cornish College of the Arts, Tempe Center for the Arts, Loyloa Marymount University, and Ford Theatres.
 Zaletel most recently choreographed for Lars Jan’s “The White Album” which premiered at Wexner Center for the Arts, BAM’s Next Wave Festival, and will be showing at the Freud Playhouse in partnership with CAP UCLA and Centre Theater Group in 2019.
-Zaletel is also performing for Rosanna Gamson World Wide in a new creation.
+Zaletel is currently performing for Rosanna Gamson World Wide in a new creation and collaborating on an opera with Jodie Landau and Beth Morrison Projects.
 She holds a BFA in Dance Performance and Choreography with a minor in Humanities from California Institute of the Arts.